A Buyer’s Guide to AI in Health and Care

 Does this product meet regulatory standards?

 The Medicines and Healthcare product Regulatory Agency (MHRA) has overall responsibility for ensuring that regulatory standards for medical devices are met.
-A vendor must ensure that any medical device placed on the market or put into service has the necessary CE marking.
-CE marking should be viewed as a minimum threshold for certifying that the device performs as intended and that the benefits outweigh the risks.
+A manufacturer must ensure that any medical device placed on the market or put into service has the necessary CE marking.
+CE marking should be viewed as a minimum threshold for certifying that the device is safe, performs as intended and that the benefits outweigh the risks.
 From 1 January 2021, because of the UK leaving the EU, there will be several changes to how medical devices are placed on the market.
 These changes include introducing the UKCA - UK Conformity Assessed - as a new route to product marking.

 Intended use and risk classification